MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMBoundary.md

 ```

 ## DESCRIPTION
-The **Remove-CMBoundary** cmdlet removes a boundary from Microsoft System Center Configuration Manager.
+The **Remove-CMBoundary** cmdlet removes a boundary from Configuration Manager.

-In System Center Configuration Manager, a boundary is an intranet location that contains one or more devices that you can manage.
+In Configuration Manager, a boundary is an intranet location that contains one or more devices that you can manage.
 A boundary can be an IP subnet, Active Directory site name, IPv6 prefix, or an IP address range.

 > [!NOTE]